yaroslavche/BitMask/README.md

 use BitMask\BitMask;
 use BitMask\Util\Bits;

-// first argument - is a mask, bounded with second argument (if it's set)
-// second - allowed most significant bit (default depends on PHP_INT_MAX)
 $bitmask = new BitMask(0, 2); // no bits set, but only three bits allowed: 1, 2, 4
 $bitmask->set(0b111); // 7, 1 << 0 | 1 << 1 | 1 << 2